 Actions that the PPO may take in response to unreasonable behaviour include:

 All stages of the process (one to five as given in section 3) will be fully documented, including the evidence considered and the decisions taken.

-PPO staff will end telephone calls if they consider the caller abusive.
-PPO staff at all levels have the right to make this decision themselves, to tell the caller that they find their behaviour unacceptable and end the call if the behaviour persists.
-The details of the call will be logged.
+PPO staff will not engage with answerphone messages if they consider the caller abusive.
+PPO staff at all levels have the right to make this decision themselves.
+The details of the message will be logged.